Peer-reviewed publications

 Awarded the Leon Weaver Best Paper Prize, APSA Representation and Electoral Systems Section

-Does Patriotism Inspire Environmentalism?
+Does National Identity Foster Environmental Concern?
 Experimental Evidence from Bolivia.
 With Emily Gregory (under review) .

 © 2018 Christopher Carter